Cloudify-PS/cloudify-training-labs/lab4/README.md

 Notes:

-1. For the `deployments create` command, we used a different YAML file for inputs.
+1. For the `deployments create` command, we used a different YAML file for inputs, than we used for running locally.
 2. The blueprint is uploaded under the name `hellotomcat`.
 The deployment created is also named `hellotomcat`.
 That is *not* a requirement; the deployment's name may be different from its associated blueprint's name.

 To test, navigate to port 8080 of the public IP associated with the VM on which installation was made: